jrozkosz/to-do-list/README.md

 # to-do-list
 The app allows the user to manage the tasks that they need to do.

-Features:
+Features: <br />

-*signing up and signing in
+*signing up and signing in <br />

-*adding tasks with their deadlines to the 'to-do list'
+*adding tasks with their deadlines to the 'to-do list' <br />

-*dragging the tasks that that have been accomplished to the 'done list'
+*dragging the tasks that that have been accomplished to the 'done list' <br />

-*automatic sorting of tasks by their deadlines
+*automatic sorting of tasks by their deadlines <br />

-*deleting tasks from the lists
+*deleting tasks from the lists <br />

-*opening calendar where are registered all the tasks from 'to-do list'
+*opening calendar where are registered all the tasks from 'to-do list' <br />

 https://youtu.be/Qm1GJPpOkE0 - demonstration of the app in action